Kansai Region Travel Series – Day 0

 After visiting Tokyo, Japan, for the first time early this year, I was back in Japan for another vacation.
 I was on a 6-day vacation in Kyoto, Osaka and Nara, part of Kansai region, in November.
 This trip was planned less than two weeks before we left, glad we managed to redeem our air tickets using my KrisFlyer miles and managed to book the last two seats for our return flight.
 Booking hotel in Kyoto was quite a challenge as most of the hotels are fully booked and I was determined to stay at Gion area, a popular tourist spot for both foreigners and locals, made it more challenging.
 Glad I managed to book the last available room at Hotel Sasarindou.

 With little time to plan, I did a quick check on the must go places in Kyoto and Osaka at www.japan-guide.com and fella bloggers’ posts on their vacation in Kyoto and Osaka.
 Also spoke with friends who are familiar with Japan and was told that Nara is a must go side trip.
 Upon arrival at Kyoto, we started to map up the high level itinerary for the next few days and included Nara into our plan.
 Our focus is to enjoy the experience at each place we visit instead of trying to visit as many places as possible.
 Following is the high level itinerary of our 6-day vacation:

-Day 1 – Caught 1.30am Singapore Airlines flight to Kansai International Airport and spent the day at Kamogawa and Gion
+Day 1 – Caught red eye flight to Singapore Airlines flight to Kansai International Airport and spent the day at Kamogawa and Gion

 Day 2 – Spent the day at Kyoto – Hagashiyama